Russell has helped Coastal to an NCAA-high 85 victories since 2010

 That same defense finished fourth or better in goals against average in three of his four seasons and limited opponents to just a total of 27 goals during the 2006 season.

 A native of South Elgin, Ill., Russell played an instrumental role in helping Coastal win one Big South regular season championship, one Big South Tournament championships and make one NCAA Tournament appearance.

 The Chanticleers posted a 42-26-1 overall record and a 20-6-1 conference record with Russell on the back line.

 Individually, Russell was named All-Big South on three different occasions and was tabbed to the Big South All-Tournament team three times.
 He went on to participate in the Major League Soccer Combine during the summer of 2009 and the United Soccer League combine in 2010.
 Upon graduation, Russell played professionally with the Charleston Battery, Real Maryland and Charlotte Eagles of the USL.

-Russell graduated from Coastal Carolina in 2009 with a degree in business management.
+Russell graduated from Coastal Carolina in 2009 with a degree in business management and received his master’s of business administration in 2014.
 He and his wife Monica married in May 2013.